ValentinMENDIss/LightFetch/README.md

 ### What feature/s am I working on right now?
-Right now I am working on new feature, which will be a **config file**.
-It means that people that install this code can more **easily configure the code to their liking**.
-For example: *turn on or of any feature* (Cached memory, Buffer (Memory), Architecture, etc.).
-This is cool :) , as I think even to add some **leight "themes"** *(neofetch like theme / advanced theme (info that it contains))* .
-Which are how the fetch program will look.
+Right now I don't know what I could add to this fetch program, as I want this fetch program to **stay lightweight** and **contain only useful output**.

 Of course **this fetch program will stay lightweight**, by configuring you can turn off or on the features that can impact the performance of code.
 The code that is turned off, will be not compiled, which means that it will not come in to the finishing application (*--> better response time of the code*).

 *This sounds Great :)*